Stitch! The Movie: Plot

 The rendezvous time arrives and Pleakley and Cobra show up to trade the container for Jumba, but Hämsterviel is annoyed to find one is missing.
 Lilo and Stitch soon arrive with 221, now dubbed "Sparky", and declares that it and all the experiments are a part of their ʻohana.
 They release Sparky and break Jumba from his bonds, just as Cobra signals the Grand Councilwoman's ship to rise out of the nearby ocean to blast Hämsterviel.
 Lilo protests, since he still has the other experiments, so Sparky uses his electrical abilities to disrupt the power on the ship, allowing Hämsterviel and Gantu to escape on their ship with the experiments, as Lilo, Stitch and Sparky stow away.

-Inside the ship, Lilo and Stitch manage to seize the container and in the ensuing struggle, it ends up releasing the dehydrated pods, which rain down and scatter all throughout Hawaii.
+Inside the ship, Lilo and Stitch seize the container from Gantu, and in the ensuing struggle, a window opens; to keep air from leaking out, Gantu blocks it with the container and ends up releasing the dehydrated pods, which rain down and scatter all throughout Hawaii.
 Having captured the duo, Hämsterviel reveals his plans to clone Stitch a thousand times over, as he is strapped to a weight he cannot lift, while Gantu puts Lilo in a teleportation pod to send her to an intergalactic zoo.
-Before Stitch is vivisected by a laser for the cloning process, Sparky sabotages the machine, releasing him as the duo to strap Hämsterviel to the device before they rescue Lilo.
+Before Stitch is vivisected by a laser for the cloning process, Sparky sabotages the machine, releasing him as the duo strap Hämsterviel to the device before rescuing Lilo.

-Lilo, Stitch and Sparky then sabotage Gantu's ship, causing it to crash near a waterfall on Kauai.
+The trio then sabotage Gantu's ship, forcing him and 625, whom he reluctantly takes in as his new sidekick, to land near a waterfall on Kauai.
 Landing Hämsterviel's ship back at the rendezvous point, they give Sparky a new home at the Kīlauea Lighthouse, where he can resume its operations.
 (Note: In real life, Kīlauea Lighthouse actually was not operational at the time this film was released.
 The real lighthouse was deactivated in 1976 but resumed operation in 2013, albeit only for ceremonial purposes.)
 They then persuade the Grand Councilwoman to let them rehabilitate the other experiments.
 The Councilwoman has Hämsterviel apprehended and grants Lilo and Stitch the task of tracking down the other experiments.
-At that moment, several experiments (Note: Namely, Experiments 202, 529, 455, 489 and 390, who are respectively named Jam, Digger, Mary, Huggo and Slimy according to the experiments list seen in the credits of Leroy & Stitch (2006)) are activated by various means and Lilo and Stitch drive off in Jumba's dune buggy, putting the events of the series in motion.
+At that moment, several of them (Note: Namely, Experiments 202, 529, 455, 489 and 390, who are respectively named Jam, Digger, Mary, Huggo and Slimy according to the experiments list seen in the credits of Leroy & Stitch (2006)) are activated by various means and Lilo and Stitch drive off in Jumba's dune buggy, putting the events of the series in motion.

-After the credits, Jumba and Pleakley hope to go home with the Grand Councilwoman this time, but they are left stranded on Earth once again.
+In a post-credits scene, Jumba and Pleakley hope to go home with the Grand Councilwoman this time, but they are left stranded on Earth once more.